Back to menu

 The colour coding was done by Michael Heinzelmann.

 The photos of the excavations illustrate the tremendous effort that was needed to clear, preserve and restore the ruins.
-But an incredible amount of information was lost.
-Slow and accurate excavations would have provided a wealth of evidence about Ostia, especially about the third and fourth century.
+But much information was lost.
+Slow and accurate excavations would have provided precious evidence, especially about the city in the third and fourth century.

 The excavations of the Baths of the Seven Sages.
 Photo: Archivio Fotografico Ostia, neg.
 B 2525.